Tambralinga: North expansion: 10th – 11th centuries

-During the 10th–11th centuries, after gaining independence from Srivijaya by the liberation of King Sujita, Tambralinga was very strong politically and economically since it sent several missions to the Chinese court and even supported the troops to conquer the Lavo Kingdom as well as seizing the throne of the Angkor, two of the great mandalas in that period.
+During the 10th–11th centuries, after gaining independence from Srivijaya by the liberation of King Sujita, Tambralinga was very strong politically and economically since it sent several missions to the Chinese court and even supported troops to conquer the Lavo Kingdom as well as seizing the throne of the Angkor, two of the great mandalas in that period.

-The origin of Sujita (Jivakas) remains unclear.
-Cœdès interprets the term “Jivakas” to mean Javanese (Javaka), indicating the king’s lineage as a native Javanese-Malay descended from the Srivijaya dynasty centered on Java.
+The origin of Sujita (Jivakas) of Angkor remains unclear.
+Cœdès interprets the term “Jivakas” to mean Javanese (Javaka), possibly indicating the king’s lineage as a native Javanese-Malay descended from the Srivijaya dynasty centered on Java.
 Meanwhile, Pierre Dupont argues that Jivakas was likely of Angkorian descent, or at least his wife must have been an Angkor princess.
-Dupont additionally comments that to avoid the loss of Angkorian influences over Lavo in the 925–927 Tambralinga–Lavo–Haripuñjaya wars, Sujita moved the troops north to occupy the Lavo before it was taken by the Mon's Haripuñjaya.
-However, Dupont's theory is rebutted by an expert in Srivijaya Studies, Pratum Chumphengphan, who defines that the wars happened before the Angkorians exercised political power to the Menam Valley.
+Dupont additionally comments that to avoid the loss of Angkorian influences over Lavo in the 925–927 Tambralinga–Lavo–Haripuñjaya wars, Sujita moved the troops north to occupy Lavo before it was taken by the Mon Haripuñjaya.
+However, Dupont's theory is rebutted by an expert in Srivijaya Studies, Pratum Chumphengphan, who defines that the wars happened before the Angkorians exercised political power over the Menam Valley.
 Therefore, the conflict between “Lavo–Haripuñjaya” at that time was not yet a fight between the “Angkorian and Mon,” but rather a struggle for power between “Mon of Dvaravati” in the central and northern regions, who were relatives.

 During this period, at Angkor's Yaśodharapura to the northeast, since the reign of Candravaṃśa's Jayavarman V of the Bhavapura house (r.
 968–1001), the aristocratic families dominated the royal court.
 The throne then fell into two Tambralinga princes, Udayadityavarman I and Jayavirahvarman, who ruled Angkor from 1001–1011, which considered the period of the 9-year civil war between the two brothers and Suryavarman I of the Shailendra dynasty who controlled the east and southern regions and was supported by the Bhavapura house of the overthrown king.

-In contrast, according to the Prasat Khna Inscription (K.1312), some scholar believes that Narapativiravarman was Sujita, the successor king of both Tambralinga and Lavo, who gave the throne at Tambralinga to his younger brother, Udayadityavarman I, in 1001, and then successfully launched a campaign to conquer Yaśodharapura and enthroned Jayavirahvarman, a new Angkorian king, the following year.
-In the same year, Udayadityavarman I of Tambralinga/Lavo was replaced by his nephew, an usurper Suryavarman I or Kampoch, who also allied with the house of the overthrown Angkorian king, Jayavarman V, and waged war against Jayavirahvarman to control Yaśodharapura.
+In contrast, according to the Prasat Khna Inscription (K.1312), some scholar believe that Narapativiravarman was Sujita, the successor king of both Tambralinga and Lavo, who gave the throne at Tambralinga to his younger brother, Udayadityavarman I, in 1001, and then successfully launched a campaign to conquer Yaśodharapura and enthroned Jayavirahvarman, a new Angkorian king, the following year.
+In the same year, Udayadityavarman I of Tambralinga/Lavo was replaced by his nephew, a usurper named Suryavarman I or Kampoch, who also allied with the house of the overthrown Angkorian king, Jayavarman V, and waged war against Jayavirahvarman to control Yaśodharapura.